flo932/terraform-sh-ceph/README.md

 Processes are: ceph-mon, ceph-osd, ceph-mgr, ceph-crush

-i run in some none starting processes witout any error messages
+problems: processes mon,osd,mgr does not start or exit fast witout any error messages
 solution: chmod,chown of keyring in /var/lib/ceph/[mon,osd,mgr]/keyring
 ```